 The festival traditionally happens on the last Wednesday of August every year.
 It begins with a bang at noon when trucks loaded with tomatoes as ammunition pass through the fight area and when the first tomatoes are thrown from the trucks at the festival-goers.
 With the first thrown tomatoes, the tomato fight among the festival participants starts.

 Attending the Tomatina festival in Bunol is one of the most fun things to do in Spain.

-Make sure to be in Bunol on the 31st of August for the craziest event in Spain.
+Make sure to be in Bunol on August 24 for the craziest event in Spain.